liuyuanmeng/Project-4/README.md

-### Email confirmation is sent to customers after booking is made or changed
+### Email confirmation is sent to customers after the booking is made or changed

 <img src="https://user-images.githubusercontent.com/100864042/175342726-185449c5-7a75-4a84-9f75-1bf24a89bfb4.png" width="600">

-## Featured Code - Post Method - post booking and send out email
+## Featured Code - Post Method - post-booking and sending out email

- *  We use this variable as we are going to reassign request.data['location']
+ *  We create a location_name variable as we are going to reassign requests.data['location']
  *  We reformat the date using the datetime module
- *  Location name was sent but we need location id to store booking in the database
+ *  Location name was sent but we need location id to store the booking in the database
  *  We do that by finding the location that has the location name we were sent and then we take its ID
  *  We use the format method for templating